dulo-tech/xlog/README.md

 #### Loggable Interface
-The `xlog.NewLogger()` method and other New methods return an instance of the struct `xlog.Logger`, which implements the `xlog.Loggable` interface.
+The `xlog.NewLogger()` method and other New methods return an instance of the struct `xlog.DefaultLogger`, which implements the `xlog.Loggable` interface.

 ```go
 type Loggable interface {